neuml/txtai/docs/embeddings/index.md

 ![embeddings](../images/embeddings.png#only-light)
 ![embeddings](../images/embeddings-dark.png#only-dark)

 Embeddings is the engine that delivers semantic search.
 Data is transformed into embeddings vectors where similar concepts will produce similar vectors.
 Indexes both large and small are built with these vectors.
-The indexes are used find results that have the same meaning, not necessarily the same keywords.
+The indexes are used to find results that have the same meaning, not necessarily the same keywords.

 The following code snippet shows how to build and search an embeddings index.